 Best of Digestive Disease Week

-- Examine advances in therapeutic and advanced endoscopy, including ERCP, double balloon enteroscopy, capsule endoscopy, stenting, and others (Medical
+- New findings in advanced endoscopy (ERCP, EUS, double balloon enteroscopy, capsule endoscopy, stenting and others)